jerrylee1697/HackUCI19/pages/Jax(Google).md

 back out of every function call, but also we can generate multiple random arrays in parallel because we can avoid unnecessary sequential dependencies.

-There's a gotcha here, which is that it's easy to unintentionally reuse a key without splitting.
-We intend to add a check for this (a sort of dynamic linear typing) but for now it's something to be careful about.
+Therea gotcha here, which is that it easy to unintentionally reuse a key without splitting.
+We intend to add a check for this (a sort of dynamic linear typing) but for now it something to be careful about.

 For more detailed information on the design and the reasoning behind it, see the [PRNG design doc](design_notes/prng.md).